Manny Villar: Business career

 After obtaining his bachelor's degree, Villar began his professional career working as an accountant for Sycip, Gorres, Velayo & Co.
 (SGV & Co).
 He resigned from SGV & Co. to start his first business, delivering seafood in Makati.
 However, when his largest customer was unable to pay him, he negotiated a debt restructuring of sorts, selling discounted meal tickets to office workers in exchange for receivables.
 He then worked briefly as a financial analyst for the Private Development Corporation of the Philippines, where his job was to sell World Bank loans.
 Wanting to start a business of his own again, he quit his job and availed of one of the loans, which offered attractive rates.

 In 1975, with an initial capital of ₱10,000, Villar purchased two reconditioned trucks and started a business delivering sand and gravel for construction companies in Las Piñas.
 This eventually segued into building houses, as Villar took out a seven-year loan from a rural bank offering low interest rates.
 He initiated mass housing projects through economies of scale, utilizing the cost advantages of developing a large-scale project in order to bring down housing prices.
 The number of homes built by Villar's companies totaled to over 200,000 units.

 In the 1980s, Villar established Prime Water to operate and maintain water distribution systems throughout the country.
 It counts a 25-year partnership with the municipality of Daraga to deliver bulk water, a 25-year joint venture agreement with Lingayen Water District in Pangasinan, and a 25-year joint agreement with the Leyte Metropolitan Water District among its 30 water projects with local water districts.
-The Commission on Audit flagged Prime Water's operations in Guagua, Pampanga due to high levels of arsenic in the commission's 2018 annual report.
+The Commission on Audit's 2018 annual report flagged Prime Water's operations in Guagua, Pampanga, due to high levels of arsenic.
 The company produces over 170 million liters of treated water daily, supplied by more than 250 deep wells and surface water resources, and is directly involved in delivering water to more than 150,000 households across the Philippines.
 Now under the Villar Group of Companies, the water utility firm is led by their eldest son, Paolo.

 In 1984, he founded Golden Haven Memorial Park, a chain of cemeteries in the Philippines, started with its first branch in Las Piñas and expanded in Cebu, Cagayan de Oro, Zamboanga, Bulacan, and Iloilo.
-It will also expanded into the businesses of memorial chapel, crematorium and columbarium.
+It also expanded into the businesses of memorial chapel, crematorium and columbarium.